VerifiedarXiv:2006.1123922 min

 The plain reverse step q(xt1xt)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t) is intractable.
 But condition it also on the original clean image x0\mathbf{x}_0 and it becomes a tidy Gaussian.
 This is the forward-process posterior: given where you are now (xt\mathbf{x}_t) and where you started (x0\mathbf{x}_0), what was the slightly-less-noisy xt1\mathbf{x}_{t-1} in between?

-q(xt1xt,x0)=N ⁣(xt1; μ~t(xt,x0), β~tI)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0) = \mathcal{N}\!\big(\mathbf{x}_{t-1};\ \tilde{\boldsymbol{\mu}}_t(\mathbf{x}_t,\mathbf{x}_0),\ \tilde{\beta}_t\mathbf{I}\big)(6)
+q(xt1xt,x0)=N ⁣(xt1; μ~t(xt,x0), β~tI)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0) = \mathcal{N}\!\big(\mathbf{x}_{t-1};\ \tilde{\boldsymbol{\mu}}_t(\mathbf{x}_t,\mathbf{x}_0),\ \tilde{\beta}_t\mathbf{I}\big)

-μ~t(xt,x0):=αˉt1βt1αˉtx0+αt(1αˉt1)1αˉtxt,β~t:=1αˉt11αˉtβt\tilde{\boldsymbol{\mu}}_t(\mathbf{x}_t,\mathbf{x}_0) := \frac{\sqrt{\bar{\alpha}_{t-1}}\,\beta_t}{1-\bar{\alpha}_t}\,\mathbf{x}_0 + \frac{\sqrt{\alpha_t}\,(1-\bar{\alpha}_{t-1})}{1-\bar{\alpha}_t}\,\mathbf{x}_t, \qquad \tilde{\beta}_t := \frac{1-\bar{\alpha}_{t-1}}{1-\bar{\alpha}_t}\,\beta_t(7)
+μ~t(xt,x0):=αˉt1βt1αˉtx0+αt(1αˉt1)1αˉtxt,β~t:=1αˉt11αˉtβt\tilde{\boldsymbol{\mu}}_t(\mathbf{x}_t,\mathbf{x}_0) := \frac{\sqrt{\bar{\alpha}_{t-1}}\,\beta_t}{1-\bar{\alpha}_t}\,\mathbf{x}_0 + \frac{\sqrt{\alpha_t}\,(1-\bar{\alpha}_{t-1})}{1-\bar{\alpha}_t}\,\mathbf{x}_t, \qquad \tilde{\beta}_t := \frac{1-\bar{\alpha}_{t-1}}{1-\bar{\alpha}_t}\,\beta_t

-Do not let the coefficients scare you.
+The coefficients look heavy but reduce to a simple average.
 The mean μ~t\tilde{\boldsymbol{\mu}}_t is a weighted average of two points you already have: the clean image x0\mathbf{x}_0 and the current noisy xt\mathbf{x}_t.
-One denoising step lands somewhere on the line between them, leaning toward whichever the schedule trusts more at this tt.
+One denoising step lands somewhere on the line between them, pulled toward whichever the schedule weights more heavily at this tt.
+The two coefficients in (7) work that way: one scales x0\mathbf{x}_0, the other scales xt\mathbf{x}_t, and the schedule shifts the weight between them, near t=0t=0 leaning almost entirely on the clean image, near t=Tt=T almost entirely on the noisy one.
 And β~t\tilde{\beta}_t is a small variance, the wobble around that mean.
 (With the paper's schedule β~t\tilde{\beta}_t is nearly equal to βt\beta_t across most of the chain, e.g. 0.010030.01003 versus 0.010040.01004 at t=500t=500, which is why the two variance choices for sampling behave so similarly.)

-This is the target the model copies.
-Both q(xt1xt,x0)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0) and the model step pθp_\theta are Gaussians with the same fixed variance, so the KL in (5) collapses to a squared distance between their means.
+The model is trained to match this target.
+Both q(xt1xt,x0)q(\mathbf{x}_{t-1}\mid\mathbf{x}_t,\mathbf{x}_0) and the model step pθp_\theta are Gaussians with the same fixed variance, so the KL in (5) becomes a squared distance between their means.
 Up to a constant,

-Lt1=Eq ⁣[12σt2μ~t(xt,x0)μθ(xt,t)2]+CL_{t-1} = \mathbb{E}_q\!\left[\frac{1}{2\sigma_t^2}\big\lVert \tilde{\boldsymbol{\mu}}_t(\mathbf{x}_t,\mathbf{x}_0) - \boldsymbol{\mu}_\theta(\mathbf{x}_t,t)\big\rVert^2\right] + C(8)
+Lt1=Eq ⁣[12σt2μ~t(xt,x0)μθ(xt,t)2]+CL_{t-1} = \mathbb{E}_q\!\left[\frac{1}{2\sigma_t^2}\big\lVert \tilde{\boldsymbol{\mu}}_t(\mathbf{x}_t,\mathbf{x}_0) - \boldsymbol{\mu}_\theta(\mathbf{x}_t,t)\big\rVert^2\right] + C

-That is the whole training signal, stated plainly: make the network's predicted mean μθ\boldsymbol{\mu}_\theta match the posterior mean μ~t\tilde{\boldsymbol{\mu}}_t.
+The training signal reduces to one instruction: make the network's predicted mean μθ\boldsymbol{\mu}_\theta match the posterior mean μ~t\tilde{\boldsymbol{\mu}}_t.
 The figure below fixes a clean point and a noisy point and shows where one reverse step lands as you slide tt:

 Figure 3 · the posterior target